Oleksandr Shovkovskyi: Political views and career

 Shovkovskyi got a lot of media attention when giving an interview about the Euromaidan situation.
 When commenting on the number of people killed, he mentioned how his grandfather started every toast saying "For not having any wars", after which he couldn't hold his tears.
 Before a Europa League game against Valencia, Shovkovskyi sent a request to UEFA to start the games of the Ukrainian clubs from a moment of silence, a request that was granted.

 Shovkovskyi is a supporter of the Euromaidan movement, and said he wants to live by "European values and not by Soviet values".
-He also criticized the previous government for the use of violence against the protesters.
-However, he criticized the decision of the new government to take away the status of Russian language as a second language in Russian language speaking regions.
+When questioned about the Euromaidan, he said that for him it started on November 29-30, 2013, when students were beaten, and considering that his son was a student and could have been among those students, it made him upset.
+As the protests developed, he stopped watching Russian television due to manipulations.
+However, he criticized the decision of the new government to take away the status of Russian language as a second language in regions where the Russian language was dominant.

 Shovkovskyi was a Kyiv City Council candidate of UDAR (the party of incumbent Kyiv Mayor Vitaliy Klychko) in the 2020 Kyiv local election set for 25 October 2020.
 He was elected, together with 29 other representatives of his party.

 In January 2023, he left his post as assistant coach of Ukraine national team, which he held since 2018.